msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ### Entering reasons

-If you have inventory adjustment options configured in your central server, then you are required to enter a reason when the `counted number of packs` specified does not match the snapshot number of packs.
+If you have [inventory adjustment options](https://docs.msupply.org.nz/preferences:options?s[]=reasons) configured in your central server, then you are required to enter a reason when the `counted packs` specified does not match the snapshot packs.

-For example, entering `25` for the counted quantity of Paracetamol, will add a red \* to the right of the `Reason` input and show the negative inventory adjustment reasons:
+For example, entering `11` for the counted quantity of Abacavir Oral Solution, will add a red \* to the right of the `Reason` input and show the negative inventory adjustment reasons:

 ![Stocktake reasons](/docs/inventory/images/stocktake_reasons.png)